Hirondina Joshua

 Hirondina Joshua (b.
 Maputo, May 31, 1987), is a Mozambican poet, prose writer and jurist.
+She graduated in Law from the Eduardo Mondlane University.
 She is a member of the Mozambican Writers Association (Associação dos Escritores Moçambicanos - AEMO).
 One of the best voices of his generation.
 Translated into several languages.
 In Brazil, her book Os Ângulos da Casa was adapted into a modern dance piece.
 She participated in the Edinburgh International Book Festival, the largest public celebration of the written word in the world.